Dark Matter as dark dwarfs and other macroscopic objects: multiverse relics?: Introduction

 If relic dark quarks are heavy enough that their gravity becomes relevant, after the initial stage of compression, a gravitational collapse can take over and lead to a new kind of macroscopic DM relic.
 This is one of the main new points of this paper.

-Depending on the dark quark mass $m$, pockets can form stable relic {\em dark dwarfs} (acceptable DM candidates analogous to white dwarfs, stabilized by quantum pressure against gravity) or {\em black holes} (that evaporate if light enough, or remain as possibly acceptable DM candidates if heavy enough).
-Dark scalar quarks only form black holes.
+Depending on the dark quark mass $m$, pockets can form stable relic {\em dark dwarfs} (acceptable DM candidates analogous to white dwarfs, stabilized by quantum pressure against gravity) or {\em black holes} (that evaporate if light enough, or remain as possibly acceptable DM candidates if heavy enough).\footnote{Our mechanism is different from black hole production via collisions of bubbles (see e.g.~\cite{bubblecollisision}) and from the fermion soliton stars and black holes discussed in \cite{LeePang}.} Dark scalar quarks only form black holes.
 In section~\ref{1storder} we summarize when a strongly interacting gauge theory gives a first-order confinement phase transition.
 In section~\ref{pretransition} we discuss the phase transition in our model with no light quarks.
 In section~\ref{pockets} we discuss the subsequent gravitational collapse of surviving pockets in the unconfined phase.

 In the final section~\ref{DMmulti} we discuss the possibility that the above phenomenon, studied in the context of first-order phase transitions in strongly interacting gauge theories, is more general.
 In the multiverse context, scalars might give post-inflationary first-order phase transitions among false vacua down to the SM vacuum.
 Particles which are lighter in a false vacuum than in the SM vacuum could get trapped so that pockets of false vacua and their compressed light particles could survive within our universe, and be its Dark Matter.
 In such case, finding Dark Matter in possibly macroscopic pockets of false vacua would allow to explore the multiverse beyond our vacuum.